-- 1. Parties must notify the Commission of the names and telephone numbers of all their participants (e.g. Counsel, the worker, the insurer) if not previously provided.
-Contact details should be provided at least two working days prior to the telephone conciliation/arbitration (con/arb) or mediation. - Note: It is a matter for parties and their legal representatives to determine the best way to conduct the telephone con/arb or mediation (i.e. at the same premises or at different locations).
-The Law Society of NSW is continuing to provide mediation and arbitration rooms on Level 12, 170 Phillip Street, Sydney.
-Bookings can be made online or by calling (02) 9926 0333. - 2.
-Legal representatives (including Counsel) MUST consult with their clients prior to the telephone con/arb or mediation, preferably before the day of the listing and, in any event, well before the con/arb or mediation commences, to ensure that the matter is ready to proceed.
-The Commission strongly discourages legal practitioners from obtaining instructions immediately before a scheduled con/arb or mediation the consequences of such practices are delay, the poor use of Commission resources and fewer settlements.
+- It is a matter for parties and their legal representatives to determine the best way to conduct the telephone con/arb or mediation (i.e. at the same premises or at different locations). - Interpreters provided by the Commission are not required to attend at the worker's location to interpret in-person.
+Interpreting by telephone is required only. - Direct telephone numbers only will be accepted. - 1300 telephone numbers will not be accepted. - Telephone operators will not search for default numbers in the event that a telephone number provided is incorrect. - Late changes to telephone numbers must be notified to the Dispute Services Officer at the Commission, not to the arbitrator or mediator.

+2. Legal representatives (including counsel) must consult with their clients prior to the telephone con/arb or mediation, preferably before the day of the listing and, in any event, well before the con/arb or mediation commences, to ensure that the matter is ready to proceed.
+The Commission strongly discourages legal practitioners from obtaining instructions immediately before a scheduled con/arb or mediation - the consequences of such practices are delay, the poor use of Commission resources and fewer settlements.

+Note:
-Note: It is extremely important that an insurance representative attend each telephone event.
-This will ensure minimum delays for their legal representatives to obtain instructions and will enhance opportunities for resolution.

-3. Parties are strongly encouraged to consult with each other, preferably before the day of the con/arb or mediation and, in any event, well before the con/arb or mediation commences to maximise the likelihood that the matter will settle.
+- It is extremely important that the insurer representative attends each telephone event.
+This will ensure minimum delays for their legal representatives to obtain instructions and will enhance opportunities for resolution. - The insurer representative may be released if the arbitrator or mediator is satisfied the conference can proceed without them and the insurer representative can be contacted if required further. - 3.
+Parties are strongly encouraged to consult with each other, preferably before the day of the con/arb or mediation and, in any event, well before the con/arb or mediation commences to maximise the likelihood that the matter will settle.
 Ideally, the parties should identify any agreed issues and those in dispute and be ready to articulate them.